MohamedShawkyBayoumi/Movies-Quiz-App/README.md

-You can browse the app live by following the link below:
+You can browse the app live by following the link below:<br />
 [Movies Quiz App](https://mohamedshawkybayoumi.github.io/Movies-Quiz-App)

 This project was bootstrapped with React, TypeScript, Styled-Components